Welcome

 - The DetNet manager assigns a personal password to the expert for access to the DetNet database;

-- In the event a nomination is not accepted, the company has right of appeal by submitting additional justification in writing to the DetNet Manager;
+- In the event a nomination is not accepted, the company has right of appeal by submitting additional justification in writing to the DetNet Manager (

-- Expert access to DetNet is conditional on the company’s membership period;
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. ); - Expert access to DetNet is conditional on the company’s membership period;

-- Company will inform the DetNet Manager if/ when any change of the appointed expert (e.g. leaves the company or is replaced.
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. ) if/ when any change of the appointed expert (e.g. leaves the company or is replaced).

 The process for nominating any additional experts is covered in the DetNet members area.